Skip to main content

 Long-term support includes community-based or other services that can be tailored to encourage community involvement and relationship building.

-When your child is 17 ½, your county’s Aging and Disability Resource Center (ADRC) will explain the available public benefits programs, including long-term support programs.
-The ADRC will need to schedule an appointment to learn more about your child and begin the eligibility process.
+Starting at age 17 ½, your county’s Aging and Disability Resource Center (ADRC) will explain the available public benefits programs, including long-term support programs.
+The ADRC will schedule an appointment to learn more about the young adult’s needs and begin the eligibility process.
 For those who are 18 and older, it’s not too late to see if you are eligible for long-term support programs.
-(Note that your ADRC cannot recommend specific programs or providers.)
+Keep in mind that the ADRC cannot recommend specific programs or providers.

-An ADRC staff member will use a functional screen tool to learn about your child’s care needs, and the level of assistance they need with activities of daily living like eating, dressing and bathing.
+An ADRC staff member will use an adult functional screen to learn about a youth’s care needs, and the level of assistance they need with activities of daily living like eating, dressing and bathing.
 As an adult, their ability to pay bills and work will also be reviewed.
-The ADRC assesses your child’s financial eligibility to ensure they qualify for Medicaid and do not have income or assets over the federal financial limits.
+The ADRC assesses their financial eligibility to ensure they qualify for Medicaid and do not have income or assets over the federal financial limits.

-If your child’s care needs qualify them for CLTS, they may qualify for adult long-term support, but it’s not a guarantee.
+If a person’s care needs qualify them for CLTS, they may qualify for adult long-term support, but it’s not a guarantee.
 Their needs will be assessed to determine whether they qualify based on adult disability criteria.

 FAMILY CARE

-• What is Family Care?
-Family Care works as a care team, made up of a care manager and a nurse, coordinate your needs.
+Family Care works as a care team, made up of a care manager and a nurse, to coordinate your needs.
 It offers a range of services to support you to live and work in the community.
 When you enroll in Family Care, you choose a Managed Care Organization (MCO) to work with.
 MCOs provide services based on your long-term care plan, which is created by an assessment of needs and desired outcomes.

-• Is Family Care Right for My Adult Child?
-Family Care is a good option if you or your child want more support and guidance for planning and finding services.
-Each MCO has a network of service providers in your area that the care manager can connect your adult child with.
+Is Family Care Right for My Adult Child?
+Family Care is a good option if you or your child wants more support and guidance for planning and finding services.
+Each MCO has a network of service providers in the area to provide the needed care and support.

-• What is Family Care – Partnership?
-Family Care ꟷ Partnership (“Partnership”) is an option for older adults and those with disabilities in some counties in southern and southeastern Wisconsin.
-Similar to Family Care, the program covers long-term care needs, but it also covers primary health care services, like clinic visits and acute care including urgent care and emergency visits.
+Family Care Partnership (“Partnership”) is an option for older adults and those with disabilities in some counties in southern and southeastern Wisconsin.
+Like Family Care, the program covers long-term care needs, but it also covers primary health care services, like clinic visits and acute care including urgent care and emergency visits.
 A nurse, nurse practitioner and social services coordinator are part of the care team.
-Members must see doctors who are in network.
+Members must see doctors who are in the network.

 IRIS